 - Have realistic expectations for pain relief

-To learn more about the success rates of open back surgery as opposed to the success rates at LSI, or for more information about the endoscopic spine procedures we offer, contact our award-winning staff.
-We can also provide you with a free MRI or CT scan review.
+To learn more about the success rates of traditional open back surgery, as opposed to the success rates at Laser Spine Institute, or for more information about the minimally invasive spine procedures we offer, contact us.
+We can also provide you with a free review of your MRI or CT scan.